Healthy Homes Assessment Eskdale

 Eskdale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Eskdale and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory to all Eskdale and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the compliance with any Healthy Homes Standards that apply or will be applied to their rental properties.
+• Property managers and landlords have to keep records that prove conformance with all Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024